Chromatic Picard groups at large primes: Chromatic Picard groups at large primes

 and since $M$ is free of rank one, the $\varprojlim^{1}$-term vanishes.
 We deduce that the second map must be an isomorphism, which ends the proof since $M \simeq \varprojlim M / \mfrak^{k} M$. \end{proof}

-\begin{rem} The following alternative approach to the proof of \textbf{Theorem \ref{thm:picard_groups_of_k_local_cat_algebraic_at_large_primes}}, based on the descent spectral sequence, was pointed to us by Paul Goerss.
-As explained in the introduction, the needed spectral sequence does not seem to appear in the literature, and what follows should be interpreted as conditional on its existence.
+\begin{rem} The following alternative argument, based on the descent spectral sequence, was pointed to us by Paul Goerss.
+The needed spectral sequence was not known at the time this article first appeared, but it has been since then constructed in the work of Heard \cite[\S 6C]{heard2021spkn}, giving an alternative proof of \cref{thm:picard_groups_of_k_local_cat_algebraic_at_large_primes}.

-If $\ccat$ is a presentably symmetric monoidal $\infty$-category, then the Picard group can be lifted to the Picard space, which we will denote by $\mathcal{P}ic(\ccat)$ \cite{mathew2016picard}.
+If $\ccat$ is a presentably symmetric monoidal $\infty$-category, then the Picard group can be lifted to the Picard \emph{space}, which we will denote by $\mathcal{P}ic(\ccat)$ \cite{mathew2016picard}.
 The latter is the $\infty$-groupoid of invertible objects in $\ccat$; it is an $\mathbb{E}_{\infty}$-space with multiplication induced from the tensor product.

 The Picard group itself can be recovered through the relation $\Pic(\ccat) = \pi_{0} \mathcal{P}ic(\ccat)$.
 The higher homotopy groups of the Picard space are easy to describe, as we have $\pi_{t} \Picspace(\ccat) \simeq \pi_{t-1}\textnormal{aut}_{\ccat}(\monunit, \monunit)$ for $t > 0$, where $\monunit$ is the monoidal unit and $\textnormal{aut}_{\ccat}$ denotes the space of self-equivalences.